eksctl-io/eksctl/docs/proposal-001_add-ons.md

         branch: $HEAD
         path: examples/kustomize
     kustomization:
-        # bases not included, it's the add-on source
+        # by default the base is the add-on module
+        # TBD: allow user to append bases
         patchesStrategicMerge:
         - patch.yaml
         namePrefix: example-